Treatment to improve motor skills and hand grasp

 The wrist and hand have a very complex motor system.
 It is probably one of the parts of the body that we use most in our daily activities.
 It plays both a functional role (gripping various objects) and a social role (communication, shaking hands).

-The main role of the wrist is to orientate the hand.
-For example, to write, it is necessary to have a slight extension as well as a slight ulnar inclination in order to hold a pen.
-This requires the wrist to have some mobility and above all stability.
-Wrist damage has a strong impact on the functionality of the hand.
+The wrist's main role is to guide the hand.
+For example, to write, it is necessary to perform a multitude of small, complex and synergistic movements, in order to complete each letter correctly, which requires the wrist to have a certain degree of mobility.

 Treatment of the wrist and hand with the Allyane method

-The Allyane method, based on neuromotor reprogramming, potentiates the quality and speed of neuromotor recovery.
+The Allyanemethod, based on neuromotor reprogramming, potentiates the quality and speed of neuromotor recovery.
 The advantage of this technique is that it works more specifically on motor control itself, i.e. more centrally, by focusing the patient's attention on his or her own visual and proprioceptive sensations.
-Indeed, it is necessary for the patient to understand how to optimally activate this or that muscle visually and with good proprioceptive sensations in order to regain the desired movement.

-It is therefore an interesting complementary tool to re-education, and should preferably be included in the course of care already set up with the re-educator for the best possible return to functionality.
+It is therefore an interesting complementary tool to rehabilitation, and should preferably be included in the care program already set up with the rehabilitation specialist, for the best possible return to functionality.

 1 Purves Dale, (2015), Neuroscience, 5th edition, Ed.
 De Boeck